BibliothecaDAO/master-scroll/docs/game/resources.md

 #### The AMM

 Resources are tradable for $LORDS via the AMM.
-If you have excess Resources you can trade them here for $LORDS to hold, or in turn, use to buy Resources you don't generate.
+If you have excess resources you can trade them for $LORDS to hold, or in turn, use to buy the resources you don't generate but need for other operations on the realm.